ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 Some attributes, such as profile, mount target access mode, allowed transit encryption modes, and encryption at rest, are not editable for accessor shares.

-The owner of share can change the allowed transit encryption modes type to `user_managed`, `none`, or `user_managed,none`.
+The owner of a share can change the allowed transit encryption modes type to `user_managed`, `none`, or `user_managed,none`.
 However, before this property can be changed, all bindings and [mount targets must be deleted](#delete-file-share-terraform).
 Deleting the bindings severs the network path between origin file share and accessor share, and puts the mount target that is attached to the accessor share in a failed state.
 For more information, see [Removing access to a file share from other accounts](/docs/vpc?topic=vpc-file-storage-accessor-delete&interface=terraform).
 {: important}

 For more information about the arguments and attributes, see [ibm_is_share](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/is_share){: external}.